lhcb/starterkit-lessons/first-analysis-steps/analysisflow.md

 The first step is to document well-used procedures, techniques and meticulously report the results of your analysis.
 This is done by writing a clear and extensive Analysis Note, that is then available to the LHCb collaborators via the [CDS system](https://cds.cern.ch/collection/LHCb%20Analysis%20Notes).

-Secondly, your analysis code should be put at a [gitlab](https://gitlab.cern.ch/) repository in your physics working group's area.
+Secondly, your analysis code should be put in a [GitLab](https://gitlab.cern.ch/) repository in your physics working group's area.
 For example, the code of all recent analyses by the QEE working group can be found [here](https://gitlab.cern.ch/LHCb-QEE).
 GitLab is useful for tracing your own changes and changes of your collaborators too, as well as, tracing possible bugs with the GitLab CI.
 Refer to [this lesson on GitLab](https://hsf-training.github.io/analysis-essentials/git/README.html) for more.